-Storm restoration in Hunter's Creek
+Storm damage restoration in Hunter's Creek

 Hunter's Creek is a well-planned unincorporated community in southern Orange County, home to roughly 24,400 residents in a walkable, lake-dotted suburban setting that sits about 20 miles south of downtown Orlando.
 Central Florida's storm hazard profile is dominated by wind and water rather than surge: major storms have delivered destructive gusts well above hurricane force and dumped a foot or more of rain in a single day across the county, and Hunter's Creek's position within a network of retention ponds and drainage lakes means that when those systems are overwhelmed, water has nowhere to go quickly.
 Storm Damage 911 connects Hunter's Creek homeowners with vetted, licensed local restoration contractors who offer a free post-storm damage assessment.